PenguLoader/docs/docs/runtime-api/rcp.md

 - `name` - RCP name, should be prefixed with `rcp-`.
 - `callback` - A function will be triggered after the plugin is loaded.
+- `blocking` - A boolean value indicating whether this callback will be executed in blocking way.
+It's `false` by default.

 Example: